 - Diarrhea medicine - this is a MUST. usually pill form is best.

 Other than that, you should be fine.
 China has most other things, like painkillers, birth control, & such.
 Keep in mind, Chinese medicine focuses more on treating the body/disease, instead of alleviating the symptoms.

 Gifts for students and Chinese friends

 Chinese people love receiving gifts from other countries.
 Small flags, pins, post cards, coins, and inexpensive stamps make excellent gifts and also good rewards for students with outstanding work.
 Try contact your national heritage office or government representative, they will usually supply you with many of these items free of charge, such as flags, pins and stickers.
 A map of your country is also a good thing to bring.

 You should bring enough money with you for the first month, we suggest around 500 USD.
 This will get you through the first month as you may not get paid until the end of your first teaching month.
-The living expense is very low in China at around 500 Yuan RMB/month for the average Chinese person.

 VISA, Mastercard and other international credit card are also acceptable in the Bank of China.
-There are

 One thing you need to know is that Power Voltage in China is 220 V and Power Frequency is 50 hertz.
 This is the same as Europe, but if you are from America or Canada then you may want to consider bringing at least travel power converter to be able to use the electrical items you might bring